 And it’s also important to follow your natural circadian rhythm.
-According to Steve Kay, a professor of molecular and computational biology at the University of Southern California:
+The story according to Steve Kay, a professor of molecular and computational biology at the University of Southern California, goes like this:

 “Disruption of circadian rhythms has been linked to such problems as diabetes, depression, dementia and obesity.”

-Tip: To increase your willpower strength, meditation and exercise are two activities that can help build up grey matter in your prefrontal cortex, the decision-making part of your brain.
-This’ll help increase your ability to make better choices throughout the day, increasing your willpower.
+Tip: To increase your willpower strength, meditation and exercise are two activities that can help build up grey matter in your prefrontal cortex.
+This is the decision-making part of your brain.
+What’s more, it’ll increase your ability to make better choices throughout the day, also increasing your willpower.

-Bonus Tip: If you have the time, use your willpower strength in your morning routine and work on something challenging.
-It’s a great time to incorporate an exercise routine, a healthy eating habit or even an important project you’re working on.
+Bonus Tip: If you have the time, use your willpower strength in your morning routine to work on something challenging.
+Whether it’s an exercise routine, healthy eating habit, or even a lifelong learning activity, leverage your willpower with intention.

-Doing something consistently everyday can builds up your confidence, energy level and your self-discipline.
+Doing something consistently every day can build up your confidence, energy level and your self-discipline.
 I’ve read that it oftentimes doesn’t even matter what’s in your morning routine, and what matters is that you have one.

-And according to Jocko Willink who wrote Discipline Equals Freedom: Field Manual, self-discipline is the path to freedom.
-In his 20-year Navy SEAL experience, Willink used self-discipline to rise through the ranks and become commander of Task Unit Bruiser, the top Special Operations Unit of the Iraq War.
+And according to Jocko Willink, who wrote Discipline Equals Freedom: Field Manual, self-discipline is the path to freedom.
+In his 20-year Navy SEAL experience, Willink used self-discipline to rise through the rank.
+He become commander of Task Unit Bruiser, the top Special Operations Unit of the Iraq War.

-To give yourself the freedom of achieving your lifestyle goals, and to give yourself the chance at successful aging, you can use your morning routine as a consistent and reliable practice that will help build your self-discipline.
+To give yourself the freedom of achieving your lifestyle goals, you can use your morning routine as a consistent and reliable practice that will help build your self-discipline.

-With that increased self-discipline you can live more intentionally and better achieve your goals… all good things when it comes to successful aging.
+With that increased self-discipline, you’ll have a much better time achieving your goals… all good things when it comes to successful aging.

-At least 40% of human behavior is made up of habits (source).
+At least 40% of human behavior is made up of habits (The World Counts).

-And according to a study by Phillippa Lally at the University College London, habits are formed on average 66 days and can take anywhere from 18 to 254 days to form.
+What’s more, a study by Phillippa Lally at the University College London shows us that habits are formed, on average, in 66 days.
+They can take anywhere from 18 to 254 days to form.

-Charles Duhigg, author of The Power of Habit outlines a three-step loop that happens when we create habits:
+Author of The Power of Habit, Charles Duhigg, outlines a three-step loop that happens when we create habits: